-Heavy metal can be accumulated in plants in the research areas starting from magmatic activities such as volcanic eruptions (pyroclastic rocks, lava) and andesite intrusions that carry heavy metals out of the earth.
-The hydrothermal and weathering process was a process after magmatic.
+Heavy metal processes can accumulate in plants in research areas starting from magmatic activities such as volcanic eruptions (pyroclastic rocks, lava) and andesite intrusions that carry heavy metals out of the earth.
+The hydrothermal and weathering process is a process after magmatic.
 With this process heavy metals can be concentrated on the soil which is then absorbed by the plants.
-Primary minerals producing heavy metals are pyroxene, opaque minerals, while secondary minerals producing heavy metals are chlorite, hematite, pyrite, chalcopyrite, galena, gold, manganese, bornite, sinabar and covelite.
+Primary minerals producing heavy metals are pyroxene, opaque minerals, while secondary minerals producing heavy metals are chlorite, hematite, arite, chalcopyrite, galena, gold, manganese, bornite, sinabar and covelite.
 The minerals produce heavy metals such as Fe, Mn, Cu, Hg, Pb and As.
 Each vegetable has the character of absorbing heavy metals, such as: chilli (Capsium fruteceus) absorb Hg.
 Kale (Ipomoea aquatica) leaf, chilli, bay (Eugenia aperculata) leaf, papaya (Carica papaya) leaf and taro (Colocasia esculenta) leaf are absorbed Fe element.

-Figure 6.
+Figure 5.
 Graph showing the concentration of heavy metals contained by vegetable plants.

-Figure 7.
+Figure 6.
 Shows photos of some vegetable crops found in the study area as vegetables consumed by local people. a.
 Kale leaf, b.
 Chilli, c.
 Bay leaf, d.
 Papaya leaf, e.
 Taro leaf

-Acknowledgments
+4 Acknowledgments

-The author would like to thank: Geology Engineering Department of UPN "Veteran" Yogyakarta, ESDM Wonogiri, Ministry of Research, Technology, and Higher Education (DIKTI), Boto, Mesu village, in giving permission and the opportunity to conduct this research.
+The author would like to thank: Geology Engineering Departement of UPN "Veteran" Yogyakarta, ESDM Wonogiri, Education Minister (DIKTI), Boto, Mesu village, in giving permission and the opportunity to conduct this research.
 As well as colleagues involved and assist in research.